(See also Overview of Heart Valve Disorders.)

 The pulmonic valve is in the opening between the right ventricle and the blood vessels going to the lungs (pulmonary arteries).
 The pulmonic valve opens as the right ventricle contracts to pump blood into the lungs.
 Certain disorders causes the valve opening to be narrowed (stenosis).

-Pulmonic stenosis, which is rare among adults, is usually due to a birth defect (see Pulmonary Valve Stenosis).
+Pulmonic stenosis, which is rare among adults, is usually due to a birth defect.
 When the stenosis is severe, it is usually diagnosed during childhood, because it causes a loud heart murmur.
 Severe pulmonic stenosis occasionally causes heart failure in children but often does not cause symptoms until adulthood.